-- 5.1 All sports competition formats shall be as approved by the SPSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition can be organised in the following formats: - a) Pool to League (Senior Division) - b) Classification to Tier (Junior Division) - 5.3 For a competition / event to be organised:

-- 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Team Sports (Senior Division). - 5.3.2 There must be a minimum of three (3) registered participants from two (2) different schools for Individual Sports (Junior Division).
+- 5.1 All sports competition formats shall be that as approved by the SPSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The Rugby competition will be organised in the following format: - a) Pool to League / Tier (Senior and Junior Division) - 5.3 For a competition / event to be organised: - 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Rugby. - 5.4 For Match-based sports (Rugby): - 5.4.1 Each participant / team shall play a minimum of six (6) matches3 unless otherwise approved by the SPSSC Standing Committee. - 5.4.2 Where entries are grouped, each group shall have a minimum of four (4) participants / teams for all divisions.